Non-standard & complex property including thatched houses, large acreage & listed buildings.

 Whether it’s a quirky construction, an environmental challenge, or a unique tenure, we’ll navigate the complexities to get you approved.
-No situation is too unusual for us.
+We have been specialising in this area since 2005 and know which lenders will lend and can deliver instant terms for your consideration.

 Get Your Free Mortgage Consultation Today.
 Speak to a specialist broker that knows non-standard properties inside out.